-We show theoretically and empirically that in the presence of a time-varying cost of capital (COC), firms have a hedging motive to reduce their overall COC over time by saving cash when the COC is relatively low.
-The sensitivity of cash savings to the COC is especially pronounced with respect to the cost of equity and for firms with a greater correlation between their COC and their financing needs for future investments.
-Both financially constrained and unconstrained firms respond to a low COC by saving cash out of external capital issuance in excess of current financial needs.
+We show theoretically and empirically that in the presence of time-varying cost of capital (COC), firms have a hedging motive to reduce the overall COC by saving cash when COC is relatively low.
+The sensitivity of cash savings to COC is especially pronounced with respect to the cost of equity and for firms with greater correlation between COC and financing needs for future investments.
+Both financially constrained and unconstrained firms respond to low COC by saving cash out of external capital issuance in excess of current financial needs.

 Key Words: Hedging, Precautionary motive, Market timing, Financial Constraint.

 JEL Classification: G32 G35.